 Ragsto based is a one-man company in England that makes bags to order from salvaged materials.

 The Level Collection uses natural, organic and recycled ingredients to create functional products in the UK that are designed to be enjoyed for many years.
-They hand-make backpacks from weather proof Scottish waxed cotton, which they claim doesn’t crack or transfers onto your clothing or other surfaces.
+They hand-make backpacks from weather proof Scottish waxed cotton, which they claim doesn’t crack or transfer onto your clothing or other surfaces.
 The leather detailing they use is vegetable tanned leather hand-cut in Britain, their strap and lumber padding is wool carpet fibres repurposed in Britain British and their stainless steel buckles are laser cut and polished in their hometown, Sheffield UK.
-They’ll repair any materials or manufacturing faults free of charge within 3 years of your purchase date of one of their bags and offer a liftetime repair service and warranty on their goods.
+They’ll repair any materials or manufacturing faults free of charge within 3 years of your purchase date of one of their bags and offer a lifetime repair service and warranty on their goods.

 Groundtruth only use recycled materials and only recycled materials that are bluesign®-certified using plastic waste collected from landfill sites, waterways and oceans worldwide.
 All of their hardware is manufactured from recycled injection-moulded PET.
 The company also offsets all the carbon emitted by their travel.